npkin/knowledgebase/napkin_knowledgebase/docs/index.md

 ## skillset knowledgebase
-This is a compilation of step-by-step instruction on the tasks covered on the bootcamp lectures.
-While each assignment has its own answer key, the foundation for all content is covered here.
+This knowledgebase includes step-by-step instructions on how to do the tasks described on the bootcamp lectures.
+While each bootcamp assignment has its own answer key, the textual foundation for all the course content is included here.

+C1: **Course 1** Team Comms
+C2: **Course 2** Project Mgmt
+C3: **Course 3** Creative
+C4: **Course 4**: Graphics
+C5: **Course 5**: Video
+C6: **Course 6**: Content Mgmt
+C7: **Course 7**: Web Dev
+C8: **Course 8**: Data Analysis

+## navigation
-The sidebar viewable to the left side of this text, which is also present on every web page of the knowledgebase, serves as a clickable table of contents for each entry.
-The abbreviated dropdown menus on the top nav provides a table of contents for each course: C1 stands for course 1, C2 for course 2, and so on.
+The sidebar viewable to the left side of this text, which is present on every web page of the knowledgebase, serves as a clickable table of contents for each page.
+Additionally, the abbreviated dropdown menus on the top nav provides a global navigation for all courses in the bootcamp: C1 stands for course 1, C2 for course 2, and so on.
 Use the nav to go to the actual page for each lesson.
+Once on a section page, you will be able to advance to the next page and return to the prior page by clicking on left and right arrows next to the search button.

+## updates
 This resource is updated often to reflected the latest knowledge on each skill in the skillset.
-But if come across a section that hasn't been updated yet, please send a note to [info@npkin.com](mailto:info@npkin.com).
+But if you come across a section that hasn't been updated, please send a note about it to [info@npkin.com](mailto:info@npkin.com).
+We appreciate your input as it is our objective to provide a helpful documentation for the courses in the bootcamp.

 <!-- Course 1: Team Comms
 Course 2: Project Mgmt